 8.8.1 Sending distortion

 The handset, headset, or hands-free UE is setup as described in clause 5.
+The electrical interface UE is setup as described in clause 5.1.6.

-The signal used is a sine-wave signal with frequencies specified in clause 6.8 of 3GPP TS 26.131.
-The sine-wave signal level shall be calibrated to -4,7 dBPa at the MRP for all frequencies, except for the sine-wave with a frequency 1020 Hz which shall be applied at the following levels at the MRP: 5, 0, -4,7, -10, -15, -20 dBPa.
+The test signal used is a sine-wave signal with frequencies of 315, 408, 510, 816 and 1020 Hz.
+The sine-wave signal level shall be calibrated to the following RMS levels:

+- For handset, headset, or hands-free UE: -4.7 dBPa at the MRP for all frequencies.
+For the sine-wave with a frequency of 1020 Hz, levels of 5, 0, -4.7, -10, -15, -20 dBPa shall be applied.

+- For electrical interface UE with analogue connection: -60 dBV for all frequencies at the output of the electrical reference interface.
+For the sine-wave with a frequency of 1020 Hz, levels of -50, -55, -60, -65, -70 and -75 dBV shall be applied.

+- For electrical interface UE with digital connection: -16 dBm0 for all frequencies at the output of the electrical reference interface.
+For the sine-wave with a frequency of 1020 Hz, levels of -6, -11, -16, -21, -26 and -31 dBm0 shall be applied.

 The test signals have to be applied in this sequence, i.e., from high levels down to low levels.

 The duration of the sine-wave signal is recommended to be 360 ms. The manufacturer shall be allowed to request tone lengths up to 1 s.
-The measured part of the signal shall be 170,667 ms (which equals 2 * 4096 samples in a 48 kHz sample rate test system).
+The measured part of the signal for analysis are integer multiple of 85.333 ms and shall be at least 170,667 ms (which equals 2 * 4096 samples in a 48 kHz sample rate test system).
 The times are selected to be relatively short in order to reduce the risk that the test tone is treated as a stationary signal.

 It is recommended that an optional activation signal be presented immediately preceding each test signal to ensure that the UE is in a typical state during measurement (see Note 1.).
-An appropriate speech or speech-like activation signal shall be chosen from ITU-T Recommendations P.501 or P.50 [10].
+An appropriate speech or speech-like activation signal shall be chosen from ITU-T Recommendations P.501 [22] or P.50 [10].
 A recommendation for the use of an activation signal as part of the measurement is defined in figure 18.
 The RMS level of the active parts of this activation signal is recommended to be equal to the subsequent test tone RMS level.
 In practice, certain types of processing may be impacted due to the introduction of the activation signal.
 The manufacturer shall be allowed to specify disabling of the activation signal.
 It shall be reported whether an activation signal was used or not, along with the characteristics of the activation signal, as specified by the manufacturer.